linroger/FinanceCompendium/V. Equities and Alternatives/Equities/Investments BKM/Part 1 - Introduction/Chapter 04 - Mutual Funds and Other Investment Companies.md

 Hedge funds by design are empowered to invest in a wide range of investments, with various funds focusing on derivatives, distressed firms, currency speculation, convertible bonds, emerging markets, merger arbitrage, and so on.
 Other funds may jump from one asset class to another as perceived investment opportunities shift.

-Hedge funds enjoyed great growth in the last few decades, with assets under management ballooning from about  \$50 billion in 1990 to about\$ 4 trillion in 2021.
+Hedge funds enjoyed great growth in the last few decades, with assets under management ballooning from about  \$50 billion in 1990 to about \$4 trillion in 2021.
 We devote a good part of Chapter 26 to these funds.

-# 4.3 Mutual Funds
+## 4.3 Mutual Funds

 Mutual funds are the common name for open-end investment companies.
 This is the dominant investment company today, accounting for about $80\%$ of investment company assets.
 Assets under management in the U.S. mutual fund industry were approximately  $\$23.9$ trillion in early 2021, with nearly another  $\$40$ trillion managed by non-U.S. mutual and exchange-traded funds.

-# Investment Policies
+### Investment Policies

 Each mutual fund has a specified investment policy, which is described in the fund's prospectus.
 For example, money market mutual funds hold the short-term, low-risk instruments of the money market (see Chapter 2 for a review of these securities), while bond funds hold fixed-income securities.
 Some funds have even more narrowly defined mandates.
 For example, some bond funds will hold primarily Treasury bonds, others primarily mortgage-backed securities.